For some Asian hedge funds, market rout is sweet

 Tantallon Capital, founded in 2003 by former Morgan Stanley (MS.N) wealth management executive Alex Hill and Nicholas Harbinson, who earlier worked at Merrill Lynch and Goldman Sachs (GS.N), gained 4.15 percent in its flagship fund last week, according to a letter to investors seen by Reuters.

-On the other hand, some of the biggest Asia ex-Japan-focussed mutual funds from firms such as Fidelity, JP Morgan Investment Management and Franklin Templeton lost more than 10 percent this month, according to data from Thomson Reuters Lipper.
+On the other hand, some of the biggest Asia ex-Japan-focused stock mutual funds from firms such as Fidelity, JP Morgan Investment Management and Franklin Templeton lost more than 10 percent this month versus the 7.3 percent average loss for peers, according to data from Thomson Reuters Lipper.

 "Everyone is just trying to reduce their exposure to equities principally in a very thin August market and that has caused very significant volatility," Diggle said.